 The MYEL insurance contribution is calculated based on the personal MYEL income of the insured.
 The contribution rate depends on the insured’s age and amount of income.

-The average contribution rate for those insured under MYEL in 2020 is 13.9 per cent for farmers and 13.4 per cent for grant recipients.
+The average contribution rate for those insured under MYEL in 2021 is approximately 13.9 per cent for farmers and 13.3 per cent for grant recipients.

 Farmers and grant recipients take out pension insurance by paying their pension contribution (which depends on their insured income from self-employment) to Mela.